Herbie is available through Docker, which is sort of like a virtual machine. This page describes how to install the official Docker image for Herbie.

-For building and testing, first clone the repo and confirm that Herbie
+Clone the repo and confirm that Herbie builds correctly

 Next, examine the Dockerfile and Makefile together.
 The Dockerfile

-The Dockerfile should follow a process exactly like the Makefile,
+should follow a process exactly like the Makefile, except a clean

-except a clean initial environment is assumed.
-The build may be split
+initial environment is assumed.
+The build may be split into 2 or

-into 2 or more stages to limit the size of the resulting image.
-Each
+more stages to limit the size of the resulting image.
+Each stage

 FROM command and a series of further